Saturday, June 18, 2011

 Benapole-Haridaspur Border – Horror from Dhaka to Kolkata: A Travelogue

-In this post, I will retrace my protracted and treacherous border crossing from Dhaka (capital of Bangladesh) to Kolkata (West Bengal’s most popular city in India), an adventure that ushered me into the realm of antipathy and dread on my way to “Incredible India” some 2 ½ years ago.
-I’ve since returned three times to scour through some of the most fascinating, albeit mystical sights on earth.
+In this post, I'll retrace my protracted and treacherous border crossing from Dhaka (capital of Bangladesh) to Kolkata (West Bengal’s most popular city in India), an adventure that ushered me into the realm of antipathy and dread on my way to “Incredible India” some 2 ½ years ago.
+I've since returned three times to scour through some of the most fascinating, albeit mystical sights on earth.

 BORDER BLUES